zonemaster/zonemaster/README.md

 FreeBSD 11.1     | 5.26
 Ubuntu 14.04     | 5.18
 Ubuntu 16.04     | 5.22
-Ubuntu 18.04     | TBD
+Ubuntu 18.04     | 5.26

 Zonemaster requieres Perl version 5.14.2 or higher.
 Zonemaster has been tested with the default version of Perl in the OSs as listed in the table above.

 ## Localization